-Understand the science that makes AeroPress the best
+Understand the science that makes AeroPress coffee makers the best

-The AeroPress is an immersion style coffee maker.
-Unlike the French press, finely ground coffee is immersed in the AeroPress chamber with a short brew time.
-The pressure produced when pressing the plunger through the chamber further extracts flavor, and coffee is free of mud and grit as it passes through a paper filter.
+AeroPress Original and AeroPress Go are immersion style coffee makers.
+Unlike the French press, finely ground coffee is immersed in the chamber with a short brew time.
+The pressure produced when pressing the plunger through the chamber further extracts flavor, and coffee is free of mud and grit as it passes through a paper micro-filter.

 (Grind) size does matter!

 Grind size directly affects your coffee’s taste.
 A finer grind exposes more surface area to water, releasing more flavour and aroma compounds.
 A coarse grind has less surface area, making it harder for water to penetrate and extract these compounds.
-But beware: brewing with too fine a grind can result in an undeveloped and sour taste.
+But beware: brewing with too fine a grind can make it very difficult to press.

 We recommend a medium to fine grind, depending on brew time.
 If you're pressing for longer than a minute, we suggest a coarser grind.
 If you’re pressing for 30 seconds or less, a finer grind is recommended.

-We recommend 80 degrees for hot coffee and room temperature for cold brew.
+We recommend 175°F (80°C) for hot coffee and room temperature for cold brew.

 Best brew times